Northern State University: History

 The end of the war also brought a drastic decline in the number of teachers in rural South Dakota.
 The state responded by creating Normal departments in four-year high schools.
 This new policy proved to be troublesome for NNIS, because it was no longer necessary to attend the school in order to teach in South Dakota.
 In response to the decline in enrollment, President Harold Foght pushed to professionalize the teaching occupation, making it necessary to be certified to teach.
 The headline of the April 1920 issue of the Exponent read, "NNIS To Become Teacher's College", making Foght's effort successful.
 The school was then reorganized into three divisions: pre-normal, junior-normal, and senior-normal; each division would have its own dean.
 NNIS could now award baccalaureate degrees, but not until 1939 did the state legislature change the school's name from Northern Normal and Industrial School to Northern State Teachers College.

-The school had survived through the Great Depression and was now under a new title with new responsibilities, but carrying out these responsibilities was no easy task: the Great Depression had left the school in debt, enrollment numbers were dropping and the world was entering into yet another war.
-Luckily for Northern State Teachers College, Noah E. Steele was the president from 1939 until 1951; he increased enrollment numbers, constructed new additions to the campus, and helped the school get through World War II.
+The Great Depression had left the school in debt, enrollment numbers were dropping and the world was entering into yet another war.
+Noah E. Steele was the president from 1939 until 1951; he increased enrollment numbers, constructed new additions to the campus, and helped the school get through World War II.
 The school had experienced many changes during the war: it now offered a flight and ground pilot program to train future military pilots, established a defense school, and also began to offer basic engineering programs.
 In response to NSTC's changing size and programs, in 1964 the state legislature changed its name to Northern State College.
 For the next two decades, Northern State College continued to improve its quality of education and make drastic changes to its campus.
 In 1987 it received the second-highest classification from the Carnegie Commission granted to any South Dakota college or university: Comprehensive I Institution.
 On February 6, 1989, the state recognized this achievement and changed the name for the final time, from Northern State College to Northern State University.